hashobject/blog.hashobject.com/resources/posts/20140511-is-history-harmful.md

   * Why do people still so obsessed over countries, sizes, borders, power?
   * Why do people celebrate war heroes and not great scientists?
   * Why do people celebrate people from the past but not people who are working on improving our lives now?
-Don’t you think that Elon Musk is doing more positive things to humanity that some crazy dictator from huge country in Eurasia?
+Don’t you think that Elon Musk is doing more positive things to humanity than some crazy dictator from huge country in Eurasia?
   * Why do people divide humankind on "us" and "them"?
 What makes "us" good and "them" bad?
   * Why do people admire "strong" and "firm" leaders but not people with the intellect, with the vision for the future of the humanity?
   * Why don't we celebrate intellectual victories and scientific breakthroughs but we celebrate military "victories days"?